eucalyptus/euca-demo/doc/setup-poc8-manual.md

 23. (CC): Configure packet routing

-    Note that while this is not required when using EDGE mode, as the CC no longer routes traffic, you would get a warning when starting the CC if this routing is not present, and it is turned on ephemerally at that point.
-So, this is to prevent the warning.
+    Note that while this is not required when using EDGE mode, as the CC no longer routes traffic, you will get a warning when starting the CC if this routing has not been configured, and the package would turn this on at that time.
+So, this is to prevent that warning.

     ```bash
     sed -i -e '/^net.ipv4.ip_forward = 0/s/=.*$/= 1/' /etc/sysctl.conf